 along German Street, or in the overflow lot on Wood & German Street.

 Experience the world's creamiest soft serve and dreamy service at Neff Haus!

 We are passionate about sourcing our ingredients from local dairy farms to bring you the most delicious and freshest soft serve ice cream you'll ever taste!

-23 Flavors of premium soft serve ice cream.
+23 Flavors of the creamiest soft serve ice cream in the world.

-Cookie Doughs, cones, milkshakes, malts, bursting boba, handcrafted specialty items, and our famous Heavenly Cookie Dough.
+Cookie doughs, Clouds, cones, milkshakes, malts, bursting boba, handcrafted specialty items, and our famous Heavenly Cookie Dough.

 Historic Neff Haus

 In 1807, the Harmony Society constructed Neff Haus as a residence for Jacob and Maria Neff.
 Jacob played a vital role in supporting the Harmony Society's endeavors, both financially and through recruitment efforts.
 He generously loaned interest-free funds to Father George Rapp in 1806, which helped establish the society's industries.
 In 1808, Jacob and Maria decided to fully embrace the Harmonist lifestyle and joined the community.
 Jacob dedicated himself to expanding the society by welcoming widowed women with children to become members.
 He, like all members, willingly placed all his wealth and assets into the society's common stock to support the collective's goals.